PoisotLab/ms_metaweb_transfer/README.md

 words, the latent variables of an RDPG can be mapped onto a phylogenetic tree, and phylogenetically close predators should share phylogenetically close preys.
 In addition, recent advances show that the latent variables produced this way can be used to predict *de novo* network edges.
-Interstingly, the latent variables do not need to be prouced by decomposing the network itself; in a recent contribution, @Runghen2021ExpNod show that deep artificial neural networks are able to reconstruct the left and right subspaces of an RDPG, in order to predict human movement networks from individual/location metadata.
+Interestingly, the latent variables do not need to be produced by decomposing the network itself; in a recent contribution, @Runghen2021ExpNod show that deep artificial neural networks are able to reconstruct the left and right subspaces of an RDPG, in order to predict human movement networks from individual/location metadata.
 This